Staging a Mental Health Intervention

 7. Follow up after the intervention:

-The act of intervening when someone is struggling with their mental health can be incredibly difficult, but it is important to remember that most people with mental illness do not pose a threat to the community.
-Despite what you might have heard, people with mental illness tend to be more likely to become victims of violence rather than perpetrators.
+The act of intervening when someone is struggling with their mental health can be incredibly difficult, but it is important to remember that most people with mental illness or disorder do not pose a threat to the community.
+Despite what you might have heard, people with mental disorders or mental illness tend to be more likely to become victims of violence rather than perpetrators.

-While it can be obvious sometimes when a loved one needs help, it isn’t always that easy.
+While it can be obvious sometimes when a loved one has poor mental health & needs help, it isn’t always that easy.
 Many people make an active effort to hide their struggles, and may be intensely self conscious about what they’re going through.
 Often people like this need help the most, so if you suspect a loved one may be struggling to manage their mental health on their own, it’s important to know what to look for.

 - withdrawing from friends and activities they used to enjoy